linsalrob/genetic_codes/README.md

 # Genetic Codes

-A pure Python library with no imports for working with the NCBI Genetic Codes
+A pure Python library with no imports for translating DNA sequences into protein sequences using different translation tables (aka genetic codes).

 The [NCBI Genetic Codes](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi?chapter=tgencodes#SG1) are central to working with alternate genetic codes.
 This Python tool kit includes a library that exposes the genetic codes so you can query a codon and get its variants or query a code and get its table.